-3. Please bring your child to the bus.
+- 3. Please bring your child to the bus.
 Drivers and bus monitors are not permitted to enter buildings, day care centers, apartments, schools, or homes to pick up or drop off students.
 Bus monitors must supervise other children on the bus and are prohibited from leaving the school bus stop area.
 Parents or legal guardians must bring their child to and pick up their child from the bus.
-Your child is under the responsibility of the school bus staff once safely on the bus.

-Students not met by an authorized person will be returned to KDES.
+Your child is under the responsibility of the school bus staff once safely on the bus. - Students not met by an authorized person will be returned to KDES.
 Authorized individuals must show a picture ID when meeting the child for the first time.
-Parents or legal guardians are responsible for picking up their child who was returned to KDES because they were not met by an adult at the home.

-4. When a change of transportation is required (e.g., address change, number of days riding the bus), the request must be put in writing.
+Parents or legal guardians are responsible for picking up their child who was returned to KDES because they were not met by an adult at the home. - 4.
+When a transportation change is required (e.g., address change, number of days riding the bus), the request must be put in writing.
 The Transportation Department does not accept verbal requests for any transportation changes.

-- 5. If your family is moving, the Transportation Department requires at least two weeks advance notice if transportation service is desired at the new address.
+Transportation cannot accommodate multiple personal schedule changes outside of address changes.
+Transportation will notify the families when the changes go into effect. - 5.
+If your family is moving, the Transportation Department requires at least two weeks advance notice if transportation service is desired at the new address.
 In cases such as this, one rider's change of address can impact every other rider's schedule on the bus and, consequently, their parents' or legal guardians' schedule.
 Subsequently, written notification of time changes will be made to all families who are impacted. - 6.
 Due to liability issues, parents and legal guardians are not permitted inside school buses during the boarding/disembarking process.
 They are welcome to schedule an appointment to view the buses.